JacobWay/edx-documentation/en_us/install_operations/source/configuration/enable_certificates.rst

    ``document_body_class_append``.
 The mode name should match your course mode name exactly.
 An example follows.

-   For more information about course modes, sometimes called enrollment modes or enrollment tracks, see :ref:`enrollment track<enrollment_track_g>`.
+   For more information about course modes, also called enrollment modes or enrollment tracks, see :ref:`enrollment track<enrollment_track_g>`.

    .. code-block:: none